 For any questions, problems or comments please contact us.
-The best way is to talk to one of our members, otherwise send an email to: SILSemail@example.com or visit our facebook page: SILS PhD/PD Council Facebook page
+You are welcome talk to one of our members, as well send an email to: SILSemail@example.com or visit our facebook page: SILS PhD/PD Council Facebook page

 The current members of the SILS Council are:

 Elisa is working on the Train2Target project for the designing of new-generation antibiotics, in particular she is dissecting the BAM complex, essential for all Gram-negative bacteria.